Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Tom Hertz, Dan Jurafsky, Evelyn Smith, Emily Black, Mansheej Paul, and Hadi Elzayn for helpful discussions.
-This work was supported by the Hoffman Yee program at Stanford's Institute for Human-Centered Artificial Intelligence and Arnold Ventures.
+We would like to thank Emily Black, Jason DeBacker, Hadi Elzayn, Tom Hertz, Andrew Johns, Dan Jurafsky, Mansheej Paul, Ahmad Qadri, Evelyn Smith, and Ben Swartz for helpful discussions.
+This work was supported by the Hoffman Yee program at Stanford’s Institute for Human-Centered Artificial Intelligence and Arnold Ventures.
 PH is supported by the Open Philanthropy AI Fellowship.
 This work was conducted while BA was at Stanford University.
+The findings, interpretations, and conclusions expressed in this paper are entirely those of the authors and do not necessarily reflect the views or the official positions of the U.S. Department of the Treasury or the Internal Revenue Service.
+Any taxpayer data used in this research was kept in a secured Treasury or IRS data repository, and all results have been reviewed to ensure no confidential information is disclosed.